inass-helmy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head -3 iacta: Write a script that displays the third line of the file iacta echo "Beat School" > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)': Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. tail -1 iacta >> iacta: Write a script that duplicates the last line of the file iacta
+head -3 iacta: Write a script that displays the third line of the file iacta echo "Beat School" > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)': Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. tail -1 iacta >> iacta: Write a script that duplicates the last line of the file iacta find -name "*.js" -type f -delete: deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.